Rosamond Gifford Zoo

 The Rosamond Gifford Zoo at Burnet Park is an AZA (Association of Zoos & Aquariums) zoo in Syracuse, New York.
 It is owned and operated by Onondaga County Parks with support from the Friends of the Rosamond Gifford Zoo.
-The zoo is home to more than 900 animals representing 216 species on 43 acre.
+The zoo is home to more than 1300 animals representing nearly 300 species on 43 acre.
 Some of the more popular animals include Asian elephants, Humboldt penguins, Amur tigers, and a Komodo dragon.
 The zoo opened a new Animal Health Center in 2022 that is the largest zoological medical center in New York state outside of the Bronx Zoo.

 The Rosamond Gifford Zoo has been a continuously accredited member of the Association of Zoos and Aquariums (AZA) since 1987.

 History

 Origins

 In 1900, Lyman Cornelius Smith donated $10,000 and zoological collection to establish a zoo.
 The first incarnation of the zoo was a small, four acre facility in Burnet Park owned and operated by the Syracuse Department of Parks and Recreation.
 After opening in 1914, the zoo's first expansion began in 1916 with the construction of stone exhibits for bears and a waterfowl pond.
 By 1933, the zoo had doubled in size, and by in 1955 a children's zoo and monkey exhibit had been built.